Forty acres and a mule: Sherman's Special Field Orders, No. 15

 Sherman's Special Field Orders, No. 15, issued on January 16, 1865, instructed officers to settle these refugees on the Sea Islands and inland: 400,000 total acres divided into 40-acre plots.
 Though mules (beasts of burden used for plowing) were not mentioned, some of its beneficiaries did receive them from the army.
 Such plots were colloquially known as "Blackacres".

 Sherman's orders specifically allocated "the islands from Charleston, south, the abandoned rice fields along the rivers for thirty miles back from the sea, and the country bordering the St. Johns River, Florida."
 The order specifically prohibits whites from settling in this area.
 Saxton, who, with Stanton, helped to craft the document, was promoted to major general and charged with oversight of the new settlement.
 On February 3, Saxton addressed a large freedpeople's meeting at Second African Baptist, announcing the order and outlining preparations for new settlement.
-By June 1865, about 40,000 freedpeople were settled on 435000 acre in the Sea Islands.
+By June 1865, about 40,000 freed people were settled on 435000 acre in the Sea Islands.

 The Special Field Orders were issued by Sherman, not the federal government with regards to all former slaves, and he issued similar ones "throughout the campaign to assure the harmony of action in the area of operations."
 It was claimed by some that these settlements were never intended to last.
 However, this was never the understanding of the settlers—nor of General Saxton, who said he asked Sherman to cancel the order unless it was meant to be permanent.

 In practice, the areas of land settled were quite variable.
 James Chaplin Beecher observed that the "so called 40 acre tract[s] vary in size from eight acres to (450) four hundred and fifty."
 Some areas were settled by groups: Skidaway Island was colonized by a group of over 1000 people, including Reverend Ulysses L. Houston.